 The seven signs you need new leaders;

 - Leadership does not support the mission statement of the business.
 Often the management of a business undermines the processes in place for the sake of their own opinions.
+This can be difficult to detect when a manager is always going to agree with people in upper management.
 While organizations should expect ingenuity out of their employees, doing things that go against company policy is a sign that a manager is not in line with the mission statement.
 I saw an example of this at Kohl’s.
 Kohl’s maintains strict recycling standards.
 One afternoon I observed a supervisor throwing away clothing hangers that should have been put on a truck to recycle.
 While the supervisor felt the hangers were in his way, his actions were a sign that his leadership was not supporting the company mission statement.
 Too often these actions are ignored until the leadership has completely derailed from the company mission statement.

 - Surprise visits create panic!
+There is an ironic edge to the fact that district managers allow Managers extra time to "get ready" for a visit.
 A good management team is always ready for a visit or audit.
 I firmly maintain that managers who have to put in extra hours to make everything “look good” are not good managers/leaders.
 It takes just as long to make something look good as it does to do it right from the beginning.
 If you have leadership that panics, something is not right.
 District and corporate visits are an opportunity for managers to communicate what is working and not working.

 - Disgruntled employees.
 One of the easiest ways to tell if your leadership is up to par is the attitudes of employees.
 Good Leadership breeds loyal employees.
 An employee who is valued and treated with respect is not going to be disgruntled.
 Employee turnover is a sign of disgruntled employees.
 Excessive late or absent employees is a sign of disgruntled employees.
 How leadership discusses employees can also indicate if there is a problem.
 If management is constantly complaining about the employees then there is a problem.
+After all didn't management hire these employees?
 Good leaders work with the employees not against them.

 - Deadlines and goals are not met.
 I have always found it interesting that there are leaders who embraced goals and seemed to like the challenge where as other leaders seemed discouraged by the goal.
 When a business is not making its goals there is a problem.
 An example of this goes back to my first management position when one of the stores in our district was not making their sales goal every week.
 Eventually it was discovered that the manager was taking excessive time off and the employees were struggling to get everything done without the manager.